hpyproject/hpy/README.md

     existing C extensions piece by piece and to use the old and the new API side-by-side during the transition

+  - to provide better debugging experience: in debug mode, you could get precise notification about which handles are kept open for too long or used after being closed.

   - to be more friendly for other implementations: in particular, we do not want reference counting to be part of the API: we want a more generic way of managing resources which is possible to implement with different